FAQ

 ◦ This will allow you to see more of the quilting stitches.
 It can be a really cool effect to see that pop of color in the thread.

-• Quilting services start at $0.022/square inch.
-Some dense quilting designs are $0.03/square inch.
+Quilting services start at $0.022/square inch.
+Complex designs or dense quilting are $0.03/square inch.

 For example: 60 x 72 = 4,320 inches, 4,320 x 0.022 = $95.04